Schematron/stf/README.md

 ## Prerequisites

-Reguires Ant and Calabosh.
+Reguires Ant and Calabash.
 Calabash (as used here) requires Saxon.
 All three require Java.

 ## Usage